Hip Replacement Settlements Likely to Continue As Recalled Implants Fail, Require Revision Surgery in Future

 ADD YOUR COMMENTS

-The product liability lawyers at Saiontz & Kirk, P.A. represent individuals throughout the country who are pursuing hip replacement lawsuits over damages associated with various different dangerous and defective implant designs, including metal-on-metal hips and certain modular systems, which may have a propensity to fail over the years after they are implanted.
+The product liability lawyers at Saiontz & Kirk previously represented individuals nationwide in hip replacement lawsuits involving dangerous and defective implant designs, including metal-on-metal hips and certain modular systems that were prone to early failure after implantation.

 • DePuy ASR Hip Lawsuits: A metal-on-metal hip replacement system that was recalled in August 2010 amid a high failure rate.